kharmajbird/nodupes/README.md

 # nodupes
-Utility to crawl large mp3 collections and prompt for the removal of duplicates by title, size, and location
+A Utility to crawl large mp3 collections and prompt for the removal of duplicates by title, size, and location

-If you have a large mp3 music collection ( > 1,000) you will inevitably discover that duplicate files have found its way into your device's playlist, and now makes listening to an artist's album can be painful with all of the false positives.
+If you have a large mp3 music collection you may discover that duplicate files have found their way into your device's playlist, and have cluttered your artist's album list with false positives.

 This utility may help.

 It will not completely solve your duplicate mp3 files troubles, but it is a very big start.
-To date, there are no known utilities, CLI or GUI, that will track duplicates by their mp3 tag, not their filename.
+To date, there are no known utilities, CLI or GUI, that will track duplicates by their mp3 tag, not just their filename.

-Filenames can vary, but its tag.title almost does not.
+A filename can vary, but its tag.title almost does not.